 ALL APPOINTMENTS TAKE PLACE ON FEGAN 10TH FLOOR

 New Baby Appointments

-Families of newborns or young babies are welcome to come in for an individual appointment with our DS Program Director, Dr. Emily Davidson.
+Families of newborns or young babies are welcome to come in for an individual appointment with one of our DS program providers.
 This is typically a one hour appointment where the doctor will review medical history, discuss development, and answer any questions the family may have.
 We consider this an introductory visit prior to joining our Thursday morning clinic for children ages 8 months to 3 years old.
 We ask that families have their pediatrician fax newborn discharge summary reports, blood work results, and any other important information about their baby to us prior to the visit.

 Infant-Toddler: Interdisciplinary Team

 The Down Syndrome Program clinic for children from 7 months to 3 years provides a comprehensive evaluation using an interdisciplinary team approach.
 With the exception of audiology, the interdisciplinary team convenes in clinic on Thursday mornings from 8:30-12:30.
 Throughout the course of the morning, each child has individual appointments with specialists in developmental pediatrics, nutrition, physical therapy, speech pathology with expertise in feeding and swallowing, and dentistry.
 Immediately after seeing the team, the family proceeds to audiology where the child is seen by an audiologist with particular interest and experience in working with children with Down syndrome.
 Children are seen in this clinic twice a year.

 School Age: Individualized Multi-disciplinary Care

 Tuesday and Wednesday Afternoons